 Leaders do not use success as a catalyst to implement further improvements.
 They may fail to motivate staff and others to participate in robust quality assurance processes and systems.
 The lack of information regarding the rationale and need for improvement may inhibit change.
-Changes may happen as the result of crisis management rather than through effective quality assurance and self-evaluation.
+Changes are forced by responding to crisis rather than through effective quality assurance and self-evaluation.

 People are either unclear how to raise concerns or make a complaint, or do not feel supported to do so.
 Complaints and concerns may not drive meaningful change when they could or should.
 Where things do go wrong, leaders may be defensive and unwilling to learn from mistakes.
+Leaders do not understand or carry out their responsibilities under Duty of Candour legislation.

-Leaders demonstrate a clear understanding about what needs to improve and what should remain, and they ensure that the outcomes and wishes of people who are using the service are the primary drivers for change.
+Leaders demonstrate a clear understanding about what is working well and what improvements are needed.
+They ensure that the outcomes and wishes of people who are using the service are the primary drivers for change.
 Leaders at all levels have a clear understanding of their role in directing and supporting improvement activities, and where to obtain support and guidance.
-The pace of change reflects the improvements needed.
+The pace of change reflects the priority of the improvements needed.